-In extreme cases, i.e. where the client is at risk of substantial physical harm and cannot act in his or her own interest and where the client’s lawyer has exhausted all other protective action remedies, the client’s lawyer may request the court to appoint a Guardian Ad Litem.
+In extreme cases, i.e. where the parent client is at risk of substantial physical harm and cannot act in his or her own interest and where the parent’s lawyer has exhausted all other protective action remedies, the parent’s lawyer may request the court to appoint a Guardian Ad Litem.

 Commentary:

-When a client with diminished capacity is unable to protect him or herself from substantial harm, ORPC 1.14 allows the lawyer to take action to protect the client.
-Oregon Rules of Professional Responsibility 1.6(a) implicitly authorizes a lawyer to reveal information about the client, but only to the extent reasonably necessary to protect the client’s interests.
-Information relating to the representation of a client with diminished capacity is protected by and .
+Information relating to the representation of a parent client with diminished capacity is protected by Oregon RPC 1.6 and Oregon RPC 1.14.
+When a parent client with diminished capacity is unable to protect him or herself from substantial harm, Oregon RPC 1.14 allows the parent’s lawyer to take action to protect the parent client.
+Oregon RPC 1.6(a) and 1.14(c) implicitly authorizes the parent’s lawyer to reveal information about the parent client, but only to the extent reasonably necessary to protect the parent client’s interests.

-It is generally accepted that it is error for a court to proceed without appointment of a Guardian Ad Litem (GAL) for a party when facts strongly suggest the party has diminished capacity and is unable to meaningfully the lawyer.
-Similarly, it is a violation of due process to fail to appoint a GAL for a parent with diminished capacity in a termination-of parental-rights proceeding.
-However, a parent’s lawyer must maintain as regular a lawyer-parent relationship as possible and adjust representation to accommodate a parent’s limited capacity.
-This is not inconsistent with .
+It is generally accepted that it is error for a court to proceed without appointment of a Guardian Ad Litem (GAL) for a party when facts strongly suggest the party has diminished capacity and is unable to meaningfully assist his or her lawyer.
+Similarly, it is a violation of due process to fail to appoint a GAL for a parent client with diminished capacity in a termination-of parental-rights proceeding.
+However, the parent’s lawyer must maintain as regular a lawyer-client relationship as possible and adjust representation to accommodate a parent client’s limited capacity.
+This is not inconsistent with Oregon RPC 1.14.
 It states that when a client has diminished capacity and the lawyer believes the client is at risk of substantial harm, the lawyer may take certain steps to protect the client.
-Such steps may include consulting with family members or protective agencies or, if necessary, requesting the appointment of a guardian ad litem.
+Such steps may include consulting with family members or protective agencies or, if necessary, requesting the appointment of a guardian ad litem (GAL).

-Information relating to the representation of a parent with diminished capacity is protected by .
-When taking protective action, the lawyer is implicitly authorized under to reveal information about the parent, but only to the extent reasonably necessary to protect the parent’s interests.
-Consequently, and as a general proposition, lawyers for parents should not invade a typical parent’s rights beyond the extent to which it reasonably appears necessary for the lawyer to do so.
-In other words, lawyers should request GALs for their parents only when a parent consistently demonstrates a lack of capacity to act in his or her own interests and it is unlikely that the parent will be able to attain the requisite mental capacity to assist in the proceedings in a reasonable time.
+Information relating to the representation of a parent client with diminished capacity is protected by Oregon RPC 1.6.
+When taking protective action, the parent’s lawyer is implicitly authorized under Oregon RPC 1.6(a) to reveal information about the parent client, but only to the extent reasonably necessary to protect the parent client’s interests.
+Consequently, and as a general proposition, lawyers for a parent should not invade a typical parent client’s rights beyond the extent to which it reasonably appears necessary for the parent’s lawyer to do so.
+In other words, lawyers should request GALs for their parents only when a parent client consistently demonstrates a lack of capacity to act in his or her own interests and it is unlikely that the parent client will be able to attain the requisite mental capacity to assist in the proceedings in a reasonable time.

-According to a 9th circuit case from 1986, counsel for other parties to the proceeding may be obligated to advise the court of the parent’s incompetence.
+According to a 9th circuit case from 1986, counsel for other parties to the proceeding may be obligated to advise the court of the parent client’s incompetence.
 If it appears

 “during the course of proceedings that a party may be suffering from a condition that materially affects his ability to represent himself (if pro se), to consult with his lawyer with a reasonable degree of rational understanding… or otherwise to understand the nature of the proceedings… that information should be brought to the attention of the court promptly.”